Armand Assante - A Life

 On his second trip to Croatia after before and post 9/11 Assante contributed personally and raised financing for Doking Engineering, a firm specializing in the removal and detonation of landmines.
 He has actually been on landmine sites in Croatia with Slavko Majetic, the head of Doking Engineering, twice in 2000 and

 He had also been an active promotional member of Landmine Survivors Network, which is a data based communications group that specializes in the immediate rehabilitation and medical assistance for landmine victims globally.
 LSN is based in Washington, D.C. and was founded by landmine survivors Jerry White and Ken Rutherford.
 Armand’s website www.armandassante.net includes information on how contributions can be made to these two outstanding organizations. ( see Reel )

 During the production of ‘Blind Dragon’, a documentary he has written and directed on the global landmine crisis, Armand in the winter of 2003 in Africa, was forced to stop filming, before entering Angola, the budget threatened by embezzlement in that country.

 The Actor in 1988 worked alongside legendary Homelessness Activist Mitch Snyder ( 1943 - 1990 ) in both New York and Washington D.C..

-The Actor has demonstrated that his personal strength in a few issues and institutions he has contested legally or publically was revealed only through direct action.
+The Actor has demonstrated that his personal strength in the few issues and institutions he has contested legally and publicly was revealed only through direct action.

-Though he has traversed the globe many many times he still resides on a 223 Acre ranch one hour North of Manhattan for thirty six years where he has raised many animals including Horses, Dogs, Bulls, as well as Trees.
-He attributes his happiness to his Family and to a personal philosophy of silence found in nature.
+Though he has traversed the globe many times he still resides on a 223 Acre ranch one hour North of Manhattan for thirty eight years where he has raised Horses, Dogs, Bulls, as well as Trees.
+He attributes his happiness to his Family and to a personal philosophy of silence.

 Received in April of 2018 from Michel Adams' Fashion TV Global, Career Achievement Award at House of Parliament Bucharest, Romania